-The gospel we celebrate is not that our sin made us bad people and somehow Jesus might make us better.
+The gospel we celebrate is not that our sin made us bad people and somehow Jesus makes us better.
 We believe our situation was far worse than that.
-Our sin left us spiritually dead and separated us from a perfect Father.
+Our sin left us spiritually dead and separated us from the perfect Father.

 Our good news is this: Jesus didn’t just come to make us better versions of ourselves.
 Jesus came to bring us from death to life.

-All we do and say is anchored in the gospel story.
+All we do and say is anchored in this gospel story.

 Worship is a Lifestyle